-Established in Côte d'ivoire, but also in Ghana, the Ligbi, Islamicized, were however influenced by tribal sculpture, since they commissioned the Senoufo or Mande to carve their masks.
-The Djimini, for their part, are Senoufo living in the region of Dabakala.
-This is why their masks linked to the society of the do whose dances were generally supervised by the Ligbi are imbued with these reciprocal influences.
+Established in Ivory Coast, but also in Ghana, the Ligbi , Islamized, however suffered the influence of Senoufo tribal sculpture, since they charged Senufo or of the Mandé to carve their masks.
+The Djimini, on the other hand, are Senufo living in the Dabakala region.
+This is the reason why their masks linked to the do society whose dances were generally supervised by the Ligbi are imbued with these reciprocal influences.

-This masked tradition, shared by the Djimini, was kept to manifest itself during the religious festivals of aïd-el-fitr and Aïd el Kébir (feast of the sheep) accompanied by sacrifices and songs, and symbolizing in this way the breaking of the fast.
-Just before the festivities, if necessary, the mask will be repainted and then coated with koro, which consists of burnt foliage whose ashes are mixed with palm oil.
+This masked tradition, shared by the Djimini, has been preserved to manifest itself during the religious festivals of aïd-el-fitr and Aïd el-Kébir (festival sheep) accompanied by sacrifices and songs, and thus symbolizing the breaking of the fast.
+Just before the festivities, if necessary, the mask will be repainted and therefore coated with koro, composed of burnt foliage whose ashes are mixed with palm oil.

 This item is sold with its certificate of authenticity